 Yes, there have been studies that show stress and infertility could be linked, but there are also studies showing the opposite to be true.
 The thing is that people don’t just check into the spa and come out pregnant.
-In fact, people have historically gotten pregnant through all kinds of truly awful — not to mention stressful — events (case in point: this pandemic).
+In fact, people have historically gotten pregnant through all kinds of truly awful — not to mention stressful — events (case in point: the COVID-19 pandemic).
 At the end of the day the science is unclear, and if a couple is experiencing infertility, the last thing they need to hear is that they should relax.
 If anything, hearing that is probably only going to stress them out even more.

 What to say instead: “I’m sorry to hear you’re going through this.
 I’m here for you.”